apache/arrow/docs/source/python/dataset.rst

     dataset.to_table(columns=['a', 'b']).to_pandas()

 With the ``filter`` keyword, rows which do not match the filter predicate will not be included in the returned table.
-The keyword expects a boolean expression involving one of the columns, and those expressions can be created using the :func:`field` helper function:
+The keyword expects a boolean :class:`Expression` involving one of the columns, and those expressions can be created using the :func:`field` helper function:

 .. ipython:: python